How to start a business at university

 6. Lean on your university's resources and services

-START UP helps current students and recent graduates who want to work either as an independent professional without employees, or start a company with employees.
+START UP helps current students and recent graduates who want to start or grow a business, freelance career or social enterprise.

 Newcastle University success stories